mookee2809/programming_Group_Project-14/README.md

 	* Hoang Anh Quan: s3818278

 * Overall, all contribution of each member in our group are the same.
 We all agree that the task is distributed equally and fairly for everyone.
 The group assigment is start from week 5 to week 10 in 2020, 2 semester.
-Our group has a daily 3-hours-online-meeting that all member can distribute and working together.
 The detail tasks of each member in the team will be show below:

 	* Data